Dhamma-Sobhana/gong/README.md

 # Gong

-System for playing gong sounds in multiple locations.
+A system for playing gong sounds in multiple locations at meditation centers.
 Managed using [balenaCloud](https://www.balena.io/cloud).

 # Table of Contents
 * [Device types](#device-types)